 We are not yet through with the Covid-19 Pandemic; the Delta Variant rages in many parts of the world and threatens to spread to all countries.
 These are difficult times that all industries are going through.
 The Travel Industry has been very badly hit.

 It however is a good opportunity to rationalise on all operating costs.
 It is a good time to go away for ever from the tentacles of legacy systems that will be of no use in the near future.
 The situation calls for stringent reviews and studies that relate to staffing, productivity and retention.
+Please click here to read my article on post covid-19 restructuring of TMCs.
 Only the very best needs to stay in the business.
 Would you handle the situation any differently?
-Do let me know in the Comments Box below.
+Please let me know in the Comments Box below.

 Post Covid Situation – TMCs FAQs